PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Well, *Merchant*, before we *bargain*, let me show you a few things, so that you might know what manner of man you bargain with."

 "En-henh," said Boltac.
-Even though the Orc's did not speak English, they could hear the contempt in his voice.
+Even though the Orcs did not speak English, they could hear the contempt in his voice.
 Several of them snarled.
 Dimsbury raised his hand.

 "Samga, silence them or end them, I care not which."

 "I hear and obey," said Samga.
 He whispered something in the crude, unfinished language of the Orcs.
 Whatever it was, the rabble blocking the door snapped to attention.

 "Ah, dear Samga, with a thousand such men as you, I would still have a horde of Orcs.
 But a far, far better horde.
 At any rate, my dear Merchant, do you know what this is?"
-Alston indicated the in-focus, out of focus flame that flickered on the dais next to him.
+Dimsbury indicated the in-focus, out of focus flame that flickered on the dais next to him.

 "Eh," Boltac began, intent on making some kind of crack that would take the wind out of Dimsbury's over-stuffed sails.
 But the Wizard would have none of it.